jabsatz/jabs-website/content/blog/programming-paradigms/index.md

 Here we can see a class with two different instances.
 This is a small one, but classes can (and usually do) have a lot of methods and internal variables.

 One of the most important concepts in OOP is **inheritance**, which means that classes can extend others to add more specific methods or properties.

 This example has a Dog class that extends an Animal class, so it receives all of it's parent's methods and properties.
-It even calls the previous constructor with a set parameter using `super`
+It even calls the previous constructor with a set parameter using `super`:

 ```js
 class Animal {